Ice: A Marvelous Matter

 Perhaps one of the most unique abilities of ice is that it can float in its own liquid - water.
 Water is actually nine percent lighter as ice than as a liquid.
 Ice is able to float because of the way the ice crystals are formed.
 On a molecular level, Oxygen and hydrogen, H20, form tiny hexagons, often in rows and layers so they look like a chicken wire fence.
 However, in the middle of each hexagon is an empty space, which gives it buoyancy and allows it to float!

 Most everyone's favorite form if ice is snow.
-Did you ever wonder just how it could be that every snowflake is unique, different from all others?
+Did you ever wonder just how it could be that every snowflake is unique replica rolex air king, different from all others?
 It's all in the journey.
 A snowflake has a long fall through the air.
 It starts as an ice crystal high in the sky.
 As is comes down, it picks up vapor and starts to build itself up.
 It forms arms and branches on from them and begins to take its form.
 Along the way, the snowflake is constantly encountering varying temperatures and little eddies of air that effect its shape.
 By the time it makes its way through the atmosphere, a snowflake has been subtly sculpted by all of these influences.

 Another familiar form of winter white is frost – sometimes called “snowflakes growing on the ground”.
 A windowpane can offer the right microenviroment for frost: a cold pane plus moisture in the air, and voila, a line of frost can grow from a little scratch on the glass.
 It typically follows one direction for a while, but eventually it will branch, because – just like the snowflake - it has slightly different kinds of currents passing over it.
 It will make wonderful, almost floral, shapes.